mstksg/inCode/copy/entries/lenses-and-prisms.md

 If you think of a prism as just "a lens that might fail" (as it's often taught), you might think yes.
 If you think of a prism as just "a constructor and deconstructor", you might also think yes, since you can construct an `[a]` with only a single `a`.
-You can definitely "implement" this prism using our "too big" representation, in terms of `preview` and `review`.
+You can definitely "implement" this prism incorrectly using our "too big" representation, in terms of `preview` and `review`, and it will still typecheck.
 Both of these viewpoints of prisms will fail you and lead you astray.

 [^headconst]: Although, upon further inspection, you might realize that the constructor and deconstructor don't match